flutter/website/src/docs/null-safety.md

         depend on the non-migrated versions.

     We expect to have this resolved in the first half of 2021.

+If you are interested in seeing the latest updates before they reach the beta and stable branches, and are willing to live on the bleeding edge, consider using dev builds (`flutter channel dev`).

 [Migrating to null safety]: {{site.dart-site}}/null-safety/migration-guide
 [FAQ]: {{site.dart-site}}/null-safety/faq